How to Get Published in Fortune: A Practical Guide for Executives

 Why Fortune Matters for Executive Credibility

-Fortune's 35 million monthly readers represent the senior leadership layer of the American and global economy.
+Fortune's large global readership represents the senior leadership layer of the American and global economy.
 Unlike some business publications where a significant portion of readers are students, aspiring entrepreneurs, or early-career professionals, Fortune's audience skews heavily toward the people running Fortune 500 companies, managing large investment portfolios, and advising boards.
 When these readers see your byline in Fortune, the credibility signal is immediate and strong — because the publication has been their peer-group newspaper for decades.

 In the context of AI-driven search, Fortune's domain authority is exceptionally high.
 When AI tools like ChatGPT and Perplexity answer questions about corporate strategy, ESG, leadership, or industry transformation, Fortune is one of the sources they draw on most heavily.
-Research from 6sense (2025) found that 40% of B2B buyers now start vendor research with AI.
+Research from 6sense (2025) found that a substantial share of B2B buyers now rely on AI to synthesize their needs and validate vendors during the buying process.
 A Fortune byline creates a persistent citation signal in that ecosystem — one that continues generating authority long after the article itself was published.

 What Fortune Looks For in Executive Contributors